rasitayaz/flutter-pie-menu/README.md

 ),
 ```

-But if you want to specify menu specific themes, you can also use the `theme` attribute of `PieMenu` widget.
+If you want to specify menu-specific themes, you can use the `theme` attribute of the `PieMenu` widget.

 ```dart
 PieMenu(